 Pelvic Health Physiotherapy

 Pelvic health physiotherapy involves the assessment and treatment of conditions related to the pelvic floor, bladder, and bowel.
 A wide range of assessment tools, including real-time ultrasound, are used to assess pelvic floor function.
-A client specific management plan is collaboratively formed according to individuals needs and goals.
+A client-specific management plan is then collaboratively developed according to individual needs and goals.

-Our physiotherapist Emma is a qualified Women’s and Pelvic Health Physiotherapist and can help manage clients with the following conditions:
+Our physiotherapist, Emma, is a qualified Women’s and Pelvic Health Physiotherapist.
+She can assist in managing the following conditions:

 • Pelvic organ prolapse